All About Woodworking Machine Setters, Operators, and Tenders

-Woodworking Machine Operator Example Set up, operate, or tend woodworking machines, such as drill presses, lathes, shapers, routers, sanders, planers, and wood nailing machines.
+Woodworking Machine Operator Definition Set up, operate, or tend woodworking machines, such as drill presses, lathes, shapers, routers, sanders, planers, and wood nailing machines.
 May operate CNC equipment.

 - Inspect and mark completed workpieces and stack them on pallets, in boxes, or on conveyors so that they can be moved to the next workstation.

 Woodworking Machine Setters, Operators, and Tenders state the following job skills are important in their day-to-day work.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 Operation and Control: Controlling operations of equipment or systems.

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Equipment Maintenance: Performing routine maintenance on equipment and determining when and what kind of maintenance is needed.

 Speaking: Talking to others to convey information effectively.